eizedev/AirConnect-Synology/README.md

 - Added new releases to fit the current AirConnect versions.
   - AirConnect-Synology releases will use the official AirConnect version + the current build date as tag/version (f.e. `0.2.25.0-20200511`)
 - Added new pre-build synology packages that includes all current supported architectures and platforms
-  - New pre-build: `ppc, ppc-static, arm`
+  - New pre-build: `ppc, ppc-static, arm, arm-static, armv8-static/aarch64-static`
   - Updated `armv7, armv8, x86` and `x86-64` to also support the newer (and older) synology hardware
   - Check [Download the pre-built Synology package](#download-the-pre-built-synology-package) for more information.